NYU Langone Health

-NYU Langone Health is an integrated academic health system located in New York City, New York, United States.
-The health system consists of the NYU Grossman School of Medicine and NYU Grossman Long Island School of Medicine, both part of New York University (NYU), and more than 320 locations throughout the New York City Region and in Florida, including seven inpatient facilities: Tisch Hospital; Kimmel Pavilion; NYU Langone Orthopedic Hospital; Hassenfeld Children's Hospital; NYU Langone Hospital — Brooklyn; NYU Langone Hospital — Long Island; and NYU Langone Hospital — Suffolk.
+NYU Langone Health is an integrated academic health system located in New York and Florida.
+The health system consists of the NYU Grossman School of Medicine and NYU Grossman Long Island School of Medicine, both part of New York University (NYU), and more than 400 locations including seven inpatient facilities: Tisch Hospital; Kimmel Pavilion; NYU Langone Orthopedic Hospital; Hassenfeld Children's Hospital; NYU Langone Hospital — Brooklyn; NYU Langone Hospital — Long Island; and NYU Langone Hospital — Suffolk.
 It is also home to Rusk Rehabilitation.
-NYU Langone Health is one of the largest healthcare systems in the Northeast, with more than 53,000 employees.
+NYU Langone Health is one of the largest healthcare systems in the Northeast, with more than 55,000 employees.

 In 2025, NYU Langone Health’s revenue was more than $15.4 billion, including more than $5.5 billion in philanthropy since 2007.